-Appdomic The mented stanting on 4 Contamber and and on a C4 Accorded Academic year The period starting on 1 September and ending on 31 August of the following year, unless the degree programme does not start on 1 September.
+Academic year The period starting on 1 September and ending on 31 August of the following year, unless the degree programme does not start on 1 September.
 As the occasion arises, the deviating start date must be mentioned in the annual planning (appendix to the EER) and academic year means the period of 12 months from the start of the degree programme.
 Appeal/objection Legal action before the Examinations Appeals Board (appeal) or the Disputes Advisory Committee (objection), aimed at reconsideration of a decision by another body.
 Associate degree programme An independent degree programme (NLQF 5) without a propaedeutic phase with a study load of 120 credits leading to the award of the associate degree (Section 7.3a paragraph 2 under a of the Higher Education and Research Act).
 Bachelor's degree programme An independent degree programme (NLQF 6) with propaedeutic phase with a study load of 180 or 240 credits leading to the bachelor's degree as referred to in Section 7.3a paragraph 2 sub b of the Higher Education and Research Act.
 Breaks Periods in which there are no scheduled educational activities; excluding, projects, tests and resits (this occurs during autumn, spring, and summer breaks).
 See also appendix 3.
 Brightspace Brightspace is an electronic learning environment.
 Brightspace is one of the communication tools for lecturers and students for educational content messaging.
 Competency An integrated set of knowledge, skills, understanding and attitude required to realise professional products in a professional context that meet the applicable quality requirements.
-Compulsory attendance A duty of the student to be present physically or online, as defined in the course syllabus and in the EP.
+Compulsory attendance A duty of the student to be present physically or online, as defined in the module description and in the EP.
 Contact hour An educational hour during which a lecturer or qualified supervisor is physically present or otherwise has personal contact with the student.
 Contact time includes (digital) lectures and tutorials, study guidance, internship guidance, tests and exams, as well as personal and study career guidance, insofar as the institution has programmed this for all students.
 Time for self-study, (unaccompanied) time for internships/workplace learning, graduation research and thesis is not part of contact time.
-The number of contact hours is given for each study unit, which includes testing time.
-Conversion The point at which an old study unit is converted into a new study unit.
-The new study unit is then called the conversion of the old study unit.
-Course See study unit.
+The number of contact hours is given for each educational unit, which includes testing time.
+Conversion The point at which an old educational unit is converted into a new educational unit.
+The new educational unit is then called the conversion of the old educational unit.
+Course See educational unit.
 Credit See EC.
 Cumulative test A method of testing in which, at multiple successive testing times, the tested content accumulates or increases.
 Partly new content is tested and partly previously tested content returns.
 The test consists of several parts and the parts together form one (partial)test.
+Curriculum-independent The learning outcomes are fixed, while the route to them (the learning pathway) and the way to demonstrate the learning outcome(s) are not.
 Degree certificate The certificate issued when the examination candidate has passed the propaedeutic or final examination of the degree programme (Section 7.11 paragraph 2 of the Higher Education and Research Act).